CICE-Consortium/Icepack/doc/source/developer_guide/dg_documentation.rst

 1. Sign up for a free account at `readthedocs.org <readthedocs.org>`_

    Select a username and password.
-These do not have to match your GitHub username and password.
-Below, USERNAME is a placeholder.
-You would need to replace this with your personal username.
+These do not have to match your GitHub username and password, but having the same username can be simpler if the user choses to do this.
+Below, USERNAME is a placeholder - you would need to replace this with your personal username.

 2. Connect your GitHub account